Ukrainians claim to retake ground ahead of latest talks - NewsBreak

 Ahead of the talks, to be held in Istanbul, Ukrainian President Volodymyr Zelenskyy said his country is prepared to declare its neutrality, as Moscow has demanded, and is open to compromise on the fate of the Donbas, the contested region in the country’s east.

-The mayor of Irpin, a northwestern Kyiv suburb that has been the site some of the heaviest fighting near the capital, said Monday that the city has been “liberated” from Russian troops.
+The mayor of Irpin, a northwestern Kyiv suburb that has been the scene of some of the heaviest fighting near the capital, said Monday that the city has been “liberated” from Russian troops.

+Zelenskyy warned that Russian forces are trying to regroup after losing the area.

+“We still have to fight, we have to endure,” the president said late Monday in his nighttime video address to the nation.
+“We can’t express our emotions now.
+We can’t raise expectations, simply so that we don’t burn out.”

 Irpin gained wide attention after photos circulated of a mother and her two children who were killed by shelling as they tried to flee, their bodies lying on the pavement with luggage and a pet carrier nearby.

-And a senior U.S. defense official said the U.S. believes the Ukrainians have retaken the town of Trostyanets, south of Sumy, in the east.
+A senior U.S. defense official said the U.S. believes the Ukrainians have also retaken the town of Trostyanets, south of Sumy, in the east.

 The official, who spoke on condition of anonymity to discuss U.S. intelligence assessments, said Russian forces largely remained in defensive positions near the capital, Kyiv, and were making little forward progress elsewhere in the country.